GlennVL-AP/cpp-programming-slides/slides/session_5/index.md

 ---

-Test the PaymentService class by creating a fake PaymentProcessor we can manipulate in the unittests.
+Test the PaymentService class by creating a fake PaymentProcessor we can manipulate in the unit-tests.

 ---